lagotto/lagotto/docs/api.md

 * The JSON must be valid, this means that string variables such as the DOI must be quoted in the request.
   The day, month and year are integers and can be left unquoted.

-* The publication date must be in the past or up to a year in the future (as understood by the server's date).
+* The publication date can't be in the future (as understood by the server's date).

 * The login details must be correct and at must be a local login, not a third-party login such as Persona.